xrdocs/ncs5500/_tutorials/lpts-enhancements-on-ncs5500-ncs5700.md

 ## Problem Statement

 Local Packet Transfer Services (LPTS) maintains tables that redirect packets to a logical router or the Secure Domain Router (SDR) to make sure that packets are delivered to their intended destination on the Routing Processor(RP).
 These packets are termed as “for-us” packets.
-Examples include PIM, IGMP, ICMP, RSVP other protocol packets like OSPFv2/v3 hello packets, ISIS packets, BGP packets etc. As mentioned above, the on chip TCAM or the iTCAM can only support a maximum of 8K LPTS table entries along with other features.
-This causes us to have a limit to which we can have the hardware entries for the protocols.
+Examples include PIM, IGMP, ICMP, RSVP other protocol packets like OSPFv2/v3 hello packets, ISIS packets, BGP packets etc. As mentioned above, the on chip TCAM or the iTCAM on previous generation NCS5500 can only support a maximum of 8K LPTS table entries along with other features.
 Entries exceeding the allowed numbers is processed under a common pool of software entries.
-Customers want their protocol entries to be in the hardware and be subjected to hardware LPTS policing.

 ## Solution

 From IOS-XR 7.6.1, the scale of the LPTS hardware entries has been increased.
 To achieve the same, the second pass will happen in the eTCAM instead of iTCAM.
 This will help increase the LPTS hardware entries to 12000 (from current support of 8k).
 This helps in scaling the other protocol entries up to 1.5 times the current scale.
+This gives more flexibility to the customers to choose the number of hardware entries for their protocols.

 ![Screenshot 2022-04-13 at 3.22.49 PM.png]({{site.baseurl}}/images/Screenshot 2022-04-13 at 3.22.49 PM.png)